ByLawyers News and Updates

 The long-awaited second stage of the uniform defamation law reform has effect in Tasmania from 16 June 2025.

-These reforms have already commenced on in the ACT, NSW, and VIC.
+These reforms have already commenced in the ACT, NSW, and VIC.
 Other states are expected to follow in time.

 The amendments include: